 - Canada’s profitable banks provided $19.8 billion in dividend income to millions of Canadians in 2018.

-- The banking industry helps Canada grow, contributing 3.3% (or around $60 billion) to Canada’s gross domestic product (GDP).
+- The banking industry helps Canada grow, contributing 3.3% (or over $60 billion) to Canada’s gross domestic product (GDP).

 The bottom line